-Although Consul follows the SPIFFE spec for certificates, some currently supported CA providers don't allow strict adherence.
+Although Consul follows the SPIFFE spec for certificates, some CA providers do not allow strict adherence.
 For example, CA certificates may not have the correct trust-domain SPIFFE URI SAN for the cluster.
 If SPIFFE validation is performed in the proxy, be aware that it should be possible to opt out, otherwise certain CA providers supported by Consul will not be compatible with the use of that proxy.
-Currently neither Envoy nor the built-in proxy validate the SPIFFE URI of the chain beyond the leaf certificate.
+Neither Envoy nor the built-in proxy currently validate the SPIFFE URI of the chain beyond the leaf certificate.

 »Establishing Outbound Connections

-For outbound connections, the proxy should communicate to a Connect-capable
+For outbound connections, the proxy should communicate with a Connect-capable

 endpoint for a service and provide a client certificate from the

 /v1/agent/connect/ca/leaf/ API endpoint.
-The certificate served by the
+The proxy must use the root certificate obtained from the

 to the registration/configuration.
 Any changes to the registration/config will